-11.1 My child has been sent home from school and told to self-isolate because another child from within their classroom 'bubble' has tested positive for coronavirus?
+11.1 My child has been sent home from school and told to self-isolate because another child from within their classroom has tested positive for coronavirus?
 Do I need to self-isolate as well?

-You do not need to self-isolate, unless your child develops symptoms.
-Your child will then need to be tested and if positive, you will need to remain off work for 10 days, from the day your child's symptoms started.
-If you develop symptoms you will need to follow the instructions in section 1 above.
+You do not need to self-isolate, unless your child develops COVID-19 symptoms.
+Your child will then need to be PCR tested and if positive, you will need to isolate as per section 1.2 above.
+If you develop symptoms you will need to follow the instructions in section 1.1.1 above.

-If your child does not have symptoms, but you are unable to work due to caring responsibilities, you should discuss how this can be supported with your line manager.
+If your child does not have symptoms/not confirmed as COVID-19 positive, but you are unable to work due to caring responsibilities, you should discuss how this can be supported with your line manager.
 If possible, you may be able to continue working from home or you may request a temporary change to your working hours/shift pattern.
 Alternatively, you may take annual leave, time owing, unpaid leave, carers leave or make time up at a later date.